NISH1001/NISH1001.github.io/_posts/2019-06-21-nowhere-somewhere.markdown

 *On June 20, 2019, when the clock hits 5:15pm in my mobile, when I am all by myself*

 Everywhere and nowhere.
-I guess that’s where I am right now.
+I guess that’s where I am right now — lost in time, in emotions, in a body.
 At the side of a small lake, crows ranting to the scorching heat, the ripples on water, and in time.
 The footsteps of sadness and happiness.
 The honking of rush hours.
 I guess you know where I am right now.
 Perhaps, you have no clue.
 That’s okay.
 Hold on to this flow of thoughts in my mind-cave.

 The pathway is rendered colorful with the rhythmic energies of people talking, couples making love, dogs phasing in and out.
 As I sit here patiently, I know this is only one of few rare moments to be alone in this ever-growing busyness of life, of existence.